Sangbaek/dvcsgen/README.md

       --proloss                  add proton loss
       --ktcor          FALSE   turn on k_t cor for A_LU --radgen                   include radgen
-      --nodat               do not write a data file --acce16            include e16 acceptance for e-
+      --radstable                use born cross sections for rejection sampling --nodat               do not write a data file --acce16            include e16 acceptance for e-
       --acceg1           include eg1 acceptance for e-